Previous: Mount Information, Up: Filesystem Handling [Contents][Index]

 Preliminary: | MT-Safe | AS-Safe | AC-Safe | See POSIX Safety Concepts.

-mounts or remounts a filesystem.
+mount mounts or remounts a filesystem.
 The two operations are

 quite different and are merged rather unnaturally into this one function.

-option, explained below, determines whether
+The MS_REMOUNT option, explained below, determines whether

-mounts or remounts.
+mount mounts or remounts.

 For a mount, the filesystem on the block device represented by the device special file named special_file gets mounted over the mount point dir.
 This means that the directory dir (along with any files in it) is no longer visible; in its place (and still with the name dir) is the root directory of the filesystem on the device.